Learning Peer Influence Probabilities with Linear Contextual Bandits: Omitted Proofs

 where $W_1 \in \mathbb{R}^{128 \times 256}$, $W_2 \in \mathbb{R}^{64 \times 128}$, and $W_3 \in \mathbb{R}^{1 \times 64}$ are weight matrices with entries drawn uniformly at random from $[-1,1]$, $\mathbf{b}_1 \in \mathbb{R}^{128}$, $\mathbf{b}_2 \in \mathbb{R}^{64}$ and $b_2 \in \mathbb{R}$ are bias terms, $\tanh(\cdot)$ denotes the hyperbolic tangent activation, and $\sigma(\cdot)$ is the sigmoid function ensuring $e_{ij}.p \in (0,1)$.
 The scalar $\tau = 4.0$ is a temperature parameter that controls the sharpness of the probability distribution.

-This experiment follows the same setup as the second experiment but employs the synthetically generated peer influence probabilities described above to investigate how the generation model misspecification impacts the trade-off between cumulative regret \(Regret_T\) and estimation error \(RMSE_T\).
-The observed trade-off are presented in Figure~\ref{fig-nonlinear_C_neighbor}.
+This experiment follows the same setup as Section~\ref{exp-1} but employs the synthetically generated peer influence probabilities described above to investigate how the generation model misspecification impacts the trade-off between cumulative regret \(Regret_T\) and estimation error \(RMSE_T\).
+The observed trade-off are presented in Figure~\ref{fig-nonlinear_C_network}.
+The results exhibit a similar overall pattern to those in Section~\ref{exp-1}: $Regret_T$ behaves as expected for the most part but $RMSE_T$ has a more idiosyncratic behavior.
 A similar pattern is observed in the neighbor-based experiments.